Last updated: July 02, 2024

 Description

 This command is useful when you want to continuously monitor the quality of your data in real-time.
-The job scheduler runs in the background, allowing you to perform other tasks while the DQO is running.
+The job scheduler runs in the background, allowing you to perform other tasks while the DQOps is running.

 Command-line synopsis